SMorettini/CNNs-on-CHB-MIT/README.md

 The algorithm consist to create spectograms of the data and than use them with a CNN model to predict seizure.

+More information are in [presentazione.pdf](presentazione.pdf) and [relazione.pdf](relazione.pdf).
+The two file are respectively the presentation and the relation of the work in italian language.

 ## Getting Started

 ### Prerequisites